nomic-ai/semantic-search-app-template/README.md

 DOCKER_BUILDKIT=1 docker build -t backend_api --progress plain -f backend/Dockerfile.buildkit .
 ```

-Then, start the app:
+Then, start the backend with:

 ```bash
 docker compose up --build
 ```

+You will need to insert your Nomic API Key (giving your access to the Atlas Embedding Database) into the [settings file](backend/app/api_v1/settings.py) or the docker compose
+environment variables.
+You can find this API Key by making an [Atlas](atlas.nomic.ai/cli-login) account.

-## API Documentation
+## Viewing your Apps API Documentation

 Once the app is started you can access its documentation and test its endpoint by going to:
 ```